GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 *Sampling frequency.*
-The method was designed to operate with audio signals sampled at 48kHz, which does not match the 16kHz sample rate of the LibriSpeech @noauthor_librispeech_nodate dataset that provides the clean speech utterances to the simulator.
+The method was designed to operate with audio signals sampled at 48kHz, which does not match the 16kHz sample rate of the LibriSpeech @panayotov_librispeech_2015 dataset that provides the clean speech utterances to the simulator.
 To account for this, the simulation of the audio signaled listened by each microphone of the array is operated at the native 16kHz frequency.
 The generated signals are then up-sampled to 48kHz.